International Biometric Society Rob Kempton Award 2016

 Room D0.12, Zeeman Building.
 Telephone 024 7652 8357

-Office Hours: Term 3
+Office Hours: Term 3 - Collecting exam results.

 Professor Jane Hutton works in medical statistics, with special interests in survival analysis, meta-analysis and non-random data.
 Her methodological research largely focuses on developing models to answer questions raised by health care colleagues, and patients.
 For example, collaborations with epilepsy specialists in meta-analyses led to papers on biases due to within study selection of outcomes and sub-groups, and to joint models for pre-randomisation seizure counts and post-randomised trials.
 Collaboration on a trial of ankle sprains has led to models for recovery rates with skew, bounded scores, with missing data.

 Professor Hutton has major collaborations in cerebral palsy and epilepsy.
 Her work with Professor Peter Pharoah and Dr Allan Colver, on life expectancy in cerebral palsy, has had a substantial effect on the size of awards in medico-legal cases.
 This work is widely cited nationally and internationally.
 In epilepsy, she has contributed to many Cochrane reviews of anti-epileptic drugs.
 She has worked with Professor Tony Marson, of Liverpool University Neurosciences Department, on various projects.
 Recently, Professor Marson and Hutton collaborated with Professor Jim Smith to explore the role of Chain Event Graphs in modeling and managing chronic diseases.